-The CaC Bill aims to identify, declare and protect National Critical Information Infrastructures, like the Department of Home Affairs database.
-The Cybercrimes Bill creates a National Critical Information Infrastructure Fund to be used to manage disasters.
-There are various obligations on the owner of (or person in control of) a National Critical Information Infrastructure.
+The Bill aims to identify, declare and protect Critical Information Infrastructures, like the Department of Home Affairs database.
+There are various obligations on the owner of (or person in control of) Critical Information Infrastructure.

 The Cybercrimes and Cybersecurity Bill helps people to admit evidence of cybercrimes.